 Know how to get around

 Unlike other countries, getting around in South Africa is not as easy as you may have hoped.
 For starters, there is no subway or metro anywhere in South Africa.
 Secondly, there is only one high-speed train, the Gautrain (connecting Johannesburg and Pretoria).
-Thirdly, most of the standard train tracks have been vandalized, so if you were hoping to see South Africa’s beautiful landscapes by train, forget it.
+Thirdly, most of the standard train tracks have been vandalized, which means traveling long distances by train is unfortunately not possible.